Wolfmyths/Myth-Mod-Manager/README.md

 ### Reguarding OS

-At the moment this is only supported on windows due to some dependencies and their features being windows exclusive
+Windows:

++ It is recommended to use windows 10 or higher
++ Windows 7 is not supported

+Linux/MacOS:

-There are plans to release on Linux
++ There are plans to add support for Linux/MacOS

-See more about it in [this issue here](https://github.com/Wolfmyths/Myth-Mod-Manager/issues/18)
+    - If you are experienced with either OS, help is wanted at this github issue: https://github.com/Wolfmyths/Myth-Mod-Manager/issues/18

 ### Reguarding Storefront